ignacioaranguren1/algo_trading/README.md

 ![alt text](images/add_strgy_result.png "Interface")

 ## Kill generator flow
 After selecting action 3 in the interface,  a list of the currently available strategies is displayed.
 Then, the number of the strategy must be introduced.
 Next, a list displaying all the generators of the selected strategy wil be displayed.
-Finally, in order to kill the generator the number of one of the generators displayed in the previous step must be displayed.<br><br>
+Finally, in order to kill the generator, the number of one of the generators displayed in the previous step must be introduced.<br><br>
 ![alt text](images/kill_gen_flow.png "Interface")
 <br><br>Now information with the remaining updated is displayed.<br><br>
 ![alt text](images/kill_gen_result.png "Interface")